Repurposed wooden signs

 Brushed letters Dundee

-Transferring the lettering
+Transferring lettering

 Scaled patterns were made to transfer the design onto each panel.
 Carefully, each letter was drawn and the first coat of paint was applied.